 On January 26, 2021 a bill was introduced in the Michigan House to allow the expansion of payday lending products offered in the state.
-The bill, HB 5097, would allow “small dollar” loans of up to $2,500 with fees of 11% monthly on the principal of the loan.
-The fees on a loan are equivalent to 132% APR.
+The bill, HB 4004, would allow “small dollar” loans of up to $2,500 with fees of 11% monthly on the principal of the loan.
+The fees on a loan are equivalent to at least 132% APR.

-As it is currently written, the legislation currently limits the length of the loan to 24 months, and would allow borrowers of shorter-term payday loans to pay those off with the “small dollar” loan.
+As it is currently written, the legislation limits the length of the loan to 24 months, and would allow borrowers of shorter-term payday loans to pay those off with the “small dollar” loan.
 It would also allow borrowers to re-borrow after making only 30% of the payments on the loan.

 These loans are marketed as a quick financial fix, but are instead a long-term debt trap for borrowers.
 At its core, loans authorized under HB 5097 are payday loans with excessive rates that will last months, or even years.
 Payday lenders will still get access to the borrower’s bank account and have no regard to whether the loan is affordable or not.